HackYourFuture/JavaScript2/Week2/LESSONPLAN.md

 FIRST HALF (12.00 - 13.30)
 ## 1. Q&A about last week's concepts & homework

+- DOM
+- DOM manipulation
+- browser defined functions

+Note: You can ask students to explain a concept or summerise the last lecture themselves
 ## 2. What synchronous vs. asynchronous processes are
 ### Explanation
 ### Example